codesbyze/ze-paulo/README.md

 - 👋 Hi, I’m @ze-paulo
-- 👀 I’m interested in web3 solutions & blockchain development
+- 👀 I’m interested in helping to develop solutions that positively impact the world
-- 🌱 I’m currently learning JS (React, Node), Solidity, HTML5, CSS3
+- 🌱 I’m currently learning Python, Solidity and Frontend stacks
-- 💞️ I’m looking to collaborate on web3 projects
 - 📫 How to reach me: linkedin.com/in/zepaulo

 <!---